bubikort/defrag_stat/README.md

 1. Save your computers name in the computers.txt and save on a network share which is reachable for the clients.
 2. Modify the paths, to your enviromental.
-After run, the collected .csv will be in, the destination folder, all you have to do is impor with Excel, and hip hip hurray you have a list, which clients need defragmentation.
+After run, the collected .csv will be in, the destination folder, all you have to do is import with Excel, and hip hip hurray you have a list, which clients need defragmentation.

 (On Windows 7 clients bydesign not allowed the remote powershell, so you have to enable it, with a GPO.
 For example: https://www.techrepublic.com/article/how-to-enable-powershell-remoting-via-group-policy/)!